mbrown01/hotspotter/README.md

 on SKEMPI binding-affinity data is scaffolded but not yet run.
 Evolutionary conservation is planned, not built.

-Note that `1BRS` is the complex the weights were tuned against, so this demonstrates the pipeline is sound, not that it generalizes.
 Held-out validation is the next milestone.
-Not a state-of-the-art claim.

 ## Features